EvSecDev/SCMP/README.md

     -C, --commitid <hash>                      Commit ID (hash) of the commit to deploy configurations from -T, --dry-run                              Prints available information and runs through all actions without initiating outbound connections
-    -m, --max-conns <15>                       Maximum simultaneous outbound SSH connections [default: 10] -n, --new-repo </path/to/repo>:<branch>    Create a new repository at the given path with the given initial branch name -s, --seed-repo                            Retrieve existing files from remote hosts to seed the local repository (Requires user interaction and '--remote-hosts')
+    -m, --max-conns <15>                       Maximum simultaneous outbound SSH connections [default: 10] -p, --modify-vault-password <host>         Create/Change/Delete a hosts password in the vault (will create the vault if it doesn't exist)
+    -n, --new-repo </path/to/repo>:<branch>    Create a new repository at the given path with the given initial branch name -s, --seed-repo                            Retrieve existing files from remote hosts to seed the local repository (Requires user interaction and '--remote-hosts')
     -g, --disable-git-hook                     Disables the automatic deployment git post-commit hook for the current repository
     -G, --enable-git-hook                      Enables the automatic deployment git post-commit hook for the current repository
-    -t, --test-config                          Test controller configuration syntax and configuration option validity -v, --verbosity <0...4>                    Increase details and frequency of progress messages (Higher number is more verbose) [default: 1]
+    -t, --test-config                          Test controller configuration syntax and configuration option validity -v, --verbosity <0...5>                    Increase details and frequency of progress messages (Higher number is more verbose) [default: 1]
     -h, --help                                 Show this help menu
     -V, --version                              Show version and packages
         --versionid                            Show only version number